singram12/SDD/README.md

 make html
 open .build/html/index.html

-If you need a .rst renderer you can use http://socrates.io for quick visualisation
+If you need a .rst renderer you can use http://socrates.io for quick visualisation.